-Figure 1 illustrates age related changes in the weight of mice in the experimental groups.
-At the beginning of the study (mice aged 5 weeks), the body weights of db/db mice were greater than WT, and this increased to an approximately two-fold difference at the end of the study.
+Figure 1 illustrates age-related changes in the weight of mice in the experimental groups.
+At the beginning of the study (mice aged 5 weeks), the body weights of db/db mice were greater than those of WT, and this increased to an approximately two-fold difference at the end of the study.
 Exercised db/db mice had lower body weights compared to their sedentary counterparts (p<0.05).

-Plasma Parameters
+Plasma parameters

 At the end of the study, plasma glucose and insulin concentrations in db/db mice were significantly greater than in WT mice.
-Exercised did not alter either plasma glucose or insulin levels (p>0.05) (table 2).
+Exercised did not alter either plasma glucose or insulin levels (Table 2).
 Plasma levels of cholesterol, LDL, and TG were higher in db/db sedentary compared to WT (p<0.05).
-Exercise significantly decreased cholesterol, LDL and TG in diabetic mice (p<0.05) without significantly changing the HDL concentration (p>0.05).
+Exercise significantly decreased cholesterol, LDL and TG in diabetic mice (p<0.05) without significant changes in HDL concentration.